openenclave/openenclave/3rdparty/openssl/README.md

 - openssl/
   The clone of official OpenSSL repository that is included as a git submodule.

+- intel-sgx-ssl/
+  The clone of Intel SGX SSL that includes the necessary changes to support full LVI mitigation.
+  OpenSSL assembly files (generated via perl scripts) may contain constant-encoded instructions that are incompatible with LVI mitigation tools.
+More specifically, the assembler looks for the mnemonics rather than the encodings of instructions.
+Therefore, the relevant changes in the repository include:
+  - A modified x86_64-xlate.pl perl script that is used to generate assemebly files that are compatible with LVI mitigation.
+  - A set of patched assemebly files cached in the repository.
+The reason for the additional patching is that those files still contain constant encodings that the modified perl script cannot eliminate.

 - CMakeLists.txt
   The cmake script for building and installing the libcrypso and libssl as static libraries.